ecmwf-ifs/ecwam/README.md

 ============

 Contributions to ecWAM are welcome.
-In order to do so, please open an [issue](https://github.com/ecmwf-ifs/ecwam/issues) where a feature request or bug can be discussed.
+In order to do so, please open a [GitHub issue](https://github.com/ecmwf-ifs/ecwam/issues) where a feature request or bug can be discussed.
-Then create a [pull request](https://github.com/ecmwf-ifs/ecwam/pulls) with your contribution and sign the [contributors license agreement (CLA)](http://claassistant.ecmwf.int/ecmwf-ifs/ecwam).
+Then create a [pull request](https://github.com/ecmwf-ifs/ecwam/pulls) with your contribution.
+All contributors to the pull request need to sign the [contributors license agreement (CLA)](http://claassistant.ecmwf.int/ecmwf-ifs/ecwam).